-On July 1, 2010 the IAM filed an application alleging a representation dispute involving the craft or class of Passenger Service Employees.
-At Northwest, the IAM is the certified representative of the Passenger Service Employees craft or class pursuant to NMB Case No. R-5663, Northwest Airlines, Inc., 14 NMB 259 (1987).
-The employees in the Passenger Service Employees craft or class at Delta are currently unrepresented.
+On November 18, 2010, the IAM filed an application alleging a representation dispute involving the craft or class of Office Clerical Employees.
+At Northwest, the IAM is the certified representative of the Office Clerical Employees craft or class pursuant to NMB Case No. R-5663, Northwest Airlines, Inc., 14 NMB 259 (1987).
+The employees in the Office Clerical Employees craft or class at Delta are currently unrepresented.

-The Board assigned the IAM's application NMB File No. CR-6983.
-The Board also assigned Eileen M. Hennessey to investigate and requested that the Carriers provide information regarding their operations.
-On July 15, 2010, the Carriers submitted the requested information.
-On July 21, 2010, the IAM filed a response.
+IAM asserts that Delta and Northwest constitute a single transportation system for representation purposes under the Railway Labor Act1 (RLA or Act).
+The Board assigned IAM's application NMB File No. CR-6999.
+The Board assigned Maria-Kate Dowling to investigate and requested that the Carriers provide information regarding their operations.
+On November 23, 2010, the Carriers submitted the requested information.